dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 ![240060265-78fb479e-577b-46bc-b67c-314ec07a70ef](https://user-images.githubusercontent.com/4536776/240060265-78fb479e-577b-46bc-b67c-314ec07a70ef.png)

 The RAM sticks are unchanged from the middle test to the last test; the BIOS (12.01) is the only change.
 I do note that RAM speed seen in MacOS has changed from PC4266 to PC4400, even if the sticks of RAM remain the same, with the only change being the new BIOS.
+After patching with 13.03, I've not yet run a speed test, but expect little to no variance.

 **Credits**